 Lakeside is an established residential home for the elderly.
 It is situated a few miles from Okehampton Devon.
 Lakeside offers extensive views over the surrounding grounds, which includes lawns, flowerbeds and lakes.
-Has been rated (excellent) CQC information can be viewed on CQC web site at www.cqc.org.uk
+Has been rated good by CQC and we are working towards outstanding, our information can be viewed on CQC web site at www.cqc.org.uk

 The lakes are surrounded by natural meadows and woodland, which are home to some of Devon's rare and most beautiful flora and fauna.

 All this is set in glorious rolling countryside and has far-reaching views, with Dartmoor National Park as a majestic backdrop.

 Is to provide a pleasant haven, for up to 29 service users, in a relaxed, homely and safe environment, for people who have reached a stage in their lives when they need support

 • To provide a home for life, as long as our registration criteria can be met.

 • To provide this according to individual requirements, always ensuring that independence, privacy and dignity are respected and promoted at all times.

 • Lakeside is registered to cater for older people (Not dementia or nursing).